-Once you have applied to take part in ICS (and if you are eligible) you will be contacted and told which agency you have been assigned to.
+Once you have applied to take part in ICS (and if you are eligible) you will be contacted by the main ICS office and to talk about which agency you have been assigned to.

 Selection Days are an opportunity for you to find out more about Restless Development and for us to get to know you a bit better and assess whether you are suitable for the programme.
 We will always make sure that people feel relaxed and at ease on the day because we want to see everything you’ve got to offer.

 Selection Days typically run as follows: an informal interview where we can learn more about why you want to go on ICS, then lunch will be provided and finally there is an information session and some group activities.

 Read what Ben, one of our ICS volunteers from Hull, had to say about his selection day.

 The room was full of people of a similar age all in the same boat as myself, wanting a change in their life, wanting an experience to savour.
 The day was more of an introduction to the charity, we learnt the overall aims of Restless development and what work they are doing to achieve those aims.

 You can see all of our Selection Day FAQs here.